Skip to content

 One-off screenshotPreview is enough

 Batch resize changes pixel dimensions only.
-It does not replace thoughtful format choice.
+It does not replace format choice.
 See how to compress images on Mac for JPEG vs PNG vs WebP after scaling.

 Organize source folders